Migdal HaEmek: Pre-1948

-Migdal HaEmek was started in 1953 as a ma'abara for Jews from Arab countries, before becoming a development town.
+Migdal HaEmek was established in 1953 as a ma'abara for Jews from Arab countries, before becoming a development town.
 The original site of the ma'abara was west of the current site, at Shimron hill.

-In 1959, during Wadi Salib riots, the "Union des Nords-africains led by David Ben Haroush, organised a large-scale procession walking towards the nice suburbs of Haifa creating little damages but a great fear within the population.
-This small incident was taken as an occasion to express the social malaise of the different Oriental communities in Israel and riots spread quickly to other parts of the country; mostly in towns with a high percentage of the population having North African extraction like in Tiberias, in Beer-Sheva, in Migdal HaEmek".
+In 1959, during the Wadi Salib riots, the "Union des Nords-africains led by David Ben Haroush, organised a large-scale procession walking towards the nice suburbs of Haifa creating little damages but a great fear within the population.
+This small incident was taken as an occasion to express the social malaise of the different Oriental communities in Israel and riots spread quickly to other parts of the country; mostly in towns with a high percentage of the population having North African extraction like in Tiberias, in Beer-Sheva, in Migdal HaEmek."

 The chief rabbi of the city is Rabbi Yitzchak Dovid Grossman, who won the Israel Prize in 2004 for his social service work and outreach youth programs.
 Every year volunteers from Habonim Dror come to Migdal HaEmek to volunteer in the community.

 Demographics

 According to CBS, in 2001 the ethnic makeup of the city was all Jewish and "other" non-Arabs.

 There were 11,900 males and 12,200 females.
 More recently the Jewish Agency estimated Migdal HaEmek's population at 28,000, almost half foreign-born, from Russia, the Caucasus, Ethiopia, Morocco, Iraq and South America.
+In 2022, 87.5% of the population was Jewish and 12.5% was counted as other.